Changing accountants – how the process works in practice

 Generally speaking, moving from one accountant to another should take a few weeks.

-In the event of a delay, your accountant should be able to give you a prognosis of why the holdup has occurred and when it will likely be resolved.
+In the event of a delay, your accountant should be able to explain why the holdup has occurred and when it will likely be resolved.
 Obviously, this is on a case-by-case basis.

 How to ensure your switch goes without a hitch

-If you find yourself in this position and in need of a new accountant you can trust, take a look at our list of partner accountants, who will be happy to help you.
+If you find yourself in this position and need a new accountant you can trust, look at our list of partner accountants, who will be happy to help you.

 Tax-efficient protection for directors